-The progressive discipline process may begin from a different step, according to the severity of an employee's misconduct:
+The progressive discipline process may begin from a different step, according to the severity of an employee's misconduct.
+Examples listed are not meant to be a complete list.
+Other violations may fit in the categories below as appropriate.

 Performance issues.
 Procedure starts at Step 1.
 Examples are: